Working at scis

 Teaching Positions Available

-If you are interested in employment at SCIS, please send a cover letter of introduction, recent portrait photo and a complete resume to:
+If you are interested in employment at SCIS, please send a cover letter of introduction and a complete resume to:

 Mr. Daniel Eschtruth, Director of Schools